 The key here is that we bridge the gap between data-driven techniques and tactics and marketing strategy.
 Putting those together is a pretty epic combination.

 EF: Putting on my tinfoil hat, I can imagine a future where Google will be the one stop for all online activity.
-Google will produce a page on the fly that not only matches each particular users query but is also optimized around their particular proclivities, interests and lifestyles.
-With the increasing awareness and promotion of semantic markup by the search engines is it in our best interests to follow suit, to categorize our own data so that the engines can use it as they see fit?
+Atenolol For Sale, Google will produce a page on the fly that not only matches each particular users query but is also optimized around their particular proclivities, interests and lifestyles.
+With the increasing awareness and promotion of semantic markup by the search engines is it in our best interests to follow suit, to categorize our own data so that the engines can use it as they see fit.
 Or do you think this is a natural evolution of the web?

-Long story short, we have homogenized results that don't match the perceived relevance of every group.
+Today, nearly everyone is online, even late adopters and laggards.
+Those groups actually represent a larger portion of the universe than innovators and early adopters.
+So if Google is optimizing results based on feedback, that feedback is coming from a very different set of individuals.
+Atenolol For Sale, Long story short, we have homogenized results that don't match the perceived relevance of every group.
 The only way to fix that is to apply personalization.
 That's a good thing in my book as long as there is an escape hatch to the homogenized version for reference.